nbareil/justanothergeek.chdir.org/content/post/sigma_is_just_the_beginning.md

 On the engineering side,  the SOCs I know are now suffering from a non-scalable rules' lifecycle, bad quality assurance and regressions.
 The kind of problems that *state-of-the-art developpers* fixed in the last decade with the introduction of agile principles: continuous integration and deployment, end-to-end accountability, unit testing and a strong focus on the end user.

 SOCs need an easy way to accept contributions from various parts of the organization without putting in danger your detection pipeline: in the best of the worlds, anybody could submit and deploy a detection rule and let it be handed over to the RUN team.
-Yet, the current situation is extremely fragile (in the [Taleb's sense](https://www.amazon.com/Antifragile-Things-That-Disorder-Incerto/dp/0812979680): a bad query could overload your SIEM, a wrong filter and here is a storm of false positives to bulk-close, etc. Take [*The Phoenix Project*](https://www.amazon.com/Phoenix-Project-DevOps-Helping-Business/dp/0988262592)  book, replace all references to "developpers" with "SOC" and voila, the book is still spot on.
+Yet, the current situation is extremely fragile: a bad query could overload your SIEM, a wrong filter and here is a storm of false positives to bulk-close, etc.

+What is the solution?
+Take [*The Phoenix Project*](https://www.amazon.com/Phoenix-Project-DevOps-Helping-Business/dp/0988262592)  book, replace all references to "developpers" with "SOC" and voila, you have your roadmap.

 # Needs